Sayani07/gravitas/README.md

   - Get all possible harmonies with `harmony()`

-  - Get recommendations on choosing more appropriate distribution plots and advice on interaction between granularities, number of observations available for drawing probability distributions for chosen granularities with `gran_advice()`
+  - Get recommendations on choosing more appropriate distribution plots and advice on the interaction between granularities, number of observations available for drawing probability distributions for chosen granularities with `gran_advice()`